 Overseeing Life Groups, Adult Discipleship Electives, Men’s Ministry, Women’s Ministry, Phase 4 Seniors, Membership, Shape, Resource Center, etc.

-Overseeing preaching ministry, all music ministries, audio, video ministry, all church-wide communications (print & online, internal & external), Church Community Builder (ChMS), all Sunday morning ministries:
+Overseeing preaching ministry, all music ministries, audio/video ministry, all church-wide communications (print & online, internal & external), Planning Center Online (ChMS), all Sunday morning ministries:

 hospitality/cafe ministries, ushers, security teams, ordinances, etc.